kpoineal/ATZ-PesterLabs/labs/lab1/lab1.md

 Invoke-Pester -Script .\Add-Numbers.tests.ps1
 ```

+## Fix the test

+Make the necessary adjustments to the PowerShell or the Pester test to make it correct! ✅

 This command will execute the tests defined in the `Add-Numbers.tests.ps1` file and display the results.

 ## Conclusion